 - Salmon Strategies: Plan your trip between October and March to catch salmon, typically weighing between 8 to 14 pounds.

-Don't forget to explore tributaries like the Hakataramea River for world-renowned fly fishing.
+Don’t forget to explore tributaries like the Hakataramea River for world-renowned fly fishing.
+With the right gear and patience, you’ll relish the thrill of fishing in this awe-inspiring setting.

 Scenic Jetboating Adventures

-Experience the thrill of scenic jetboating adventures on the Waitaki River, where breathtaking landscapes and high-speed excitement collide.
+Experience the exhilaration of scenic jetboating adventures on the Waitaki River, where breathtaking landscapes meet high-speed excitement.
+Glide through a unique braided river system, marveling at narrow gorges and thrilling rapids.

-Jetboating safety is paramount, with skilled drivers ensuring a secure adventure while you enjoy the adrenaline-pumping 360-degree spins and high-speed rides.
+Jetboating safety is a priority, with skilled drivers ensuring a secure adventure while you enjoy adrenaline-pumping spins and high-speed rides.
+Family-friendly options make it a perfect outing for all ages.

-Don't forget to capture the stunning scenery at the numerous scenic stops along the way.
-Your jetboating adventure awaits!
+Don’t forget to capture the stunning scenery at numerous scenic stops along the way.
+Your jetboating adventure on the Waitaki River is an unforgettable experience waiting to happen!

 Fishing Opportunities and Regulations